 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit many specific dietary requirements.

-- 200 gram (1 cup) raw cacao butter or raw, extra virgin coconut oil (or a combination of 100 gram of each), melted
+- 200 g cacao butter (1 cup) or raw, extra virgin coconut oil (or a combination of 100 gram of each), melted

-- 2-6 tablespoons of sweetener such as maple, coconut or rice malt syrup (you can adjust the sweetness to your taste)
+- 2-6 tbsp rice malt syrup, honey or maple syrup (you can adjust the sweetness to your taste)

 - Melt the cacao butter or coconut oil over a very low heat, either in a small pot or Thermomix (temp 50, speed 1) until just melted.